engrmahabub/wee/syntax/structure.md

 ## Code blocks
 Statements can be contained in blocks of code.

-Each block of code start with a specific keyword.
+* Each block of code start with a specific keyword.
-Block of code is ending with same keyword and ";"
+* Block of code is ending with same keyword and ";"

 **Keywords:**
+* "when"  create a decision block
+* "check" value multi-path selector
 * "cycle" repetitive group of statements
 * "for"   create a range iteration
-* "is"    create a decision block

 ## Driver file